top of page

 With Nen Ch'eh in place, Xeni Gwet'in First Nations will legally regain jurisdiction and independent control over the 8 reserve land areas, making it community-driven; for our people ~ by our people.

 Nen Ch'eh lays out a number of important governing functions, which include transparency and accountability to the membership in all decisions relating to our lands.
-Nen Ch'eh is "the Land's Way" and will allow Xeni Gwet'in to develop stronger land management and build healthy capacity in community.
+Nen Ch'eh is "the Land's Way" and allows Xeni Gwet'in to develop stronger land management and build healthy capacity in community.

 What does the developmental process involve?

 Since 2021, XGFNG Nenqay Department has held a number of information events, community engagements, and special meeting sessions in order to receive direction from the community on what provisions to include in Nen Ch'eh.
 Drafting of Nen Ch'eh is undertaken by the Nen Ch'eh Coordinator, reviewed by the Nenqay Department and released to the community for input, guidance and comments.
-When the final version of Nen Ch'eh is developed, it will go to a community ratification vote.
+When the final version of Nen Ch'eh was developed, it went to a community ratification vote on May 8 and 10, 2024.

 All voting-aged members of Xeni Gwet'in First Nations have the right to vote on Nen Ch'eh.